MarkShinozaki/CPTS317-Automata-FormalLanguages/README.md

 - **Conversion Process**: Outlines the method for constructing an NFA from a given regular expression.

-- **Examples**: Several examples are provided, illustrating how different regular expressions are translated into NFAs.

 - **Equivalence Theorem**: States that any language described by a regular expression can be recognized by an NFA.

 ### [RegularExpressions.pdf](https://github.com/MarkShinozaki/CPTS317-Automata-FormalLanguages/blob/Slides-Lectures/(3)%20Finite%20Automata/RegularExpressions.pdf)